 your refusal to surrender yourself to God; its a refusal to accept

 reality as it is, however painful, and to trust that God will provide

 the guidance necessary to help you find your way through the trials and difficulties

 When you lie in bed at night in preparation to sleep,

 realize that in sleep you are completely helpless in the world and that only a

 complete surrender to God will be of any protection.
 Therefore, make a deliberate

 commitment to surrender yourself to Gods protection.

-yourself, “Into Your hands, O Lord, I commend my
+and repeat to yourself, “Into Your hands, O Lord, I commend my

 But do it by coordinating the prayer with deep, calm, and regular breathing: